ECONOMICS ALUMNI PROFILES

 Jan KMENTA (BEc Hons ’55).

 Czech-born, Kmenta studied statistics at Prague University of Technology following World War II but became a political refugee and emigrated to Australia.
 Following his Sydney degree he completed higher degrees at Stanford University (MA ’59, PhD ’64).
 After academic positions at UNSW, Sydney, Stanford and Wisconsin, Kmenta held positions at Michigan State University (1965–73) and the University of Michigan (1973–93).
 His distinguished research career includes publications in the American Economic Review, Econometrica, the International Economic Review, the Journal of the American Statistical Association and the Review of Economics and Statistics – as well as authorship of the acclaimed text, Elements of Econometrics (1971; 2nd edn 1986).
-Kmenta is Fellow of the American Statistical Association (1970), Fellow of the Econometric Society (1980), Professor Emeritus of Economics and Statistics at the University of Michigan and Visiting Professor at the Centre for Economic Research and Graduate Education, Charles University, Prague.
+Kmenta was Fellow of the American Statistical Association (1970), Fellow of the Econometric Society (1980), and in his latter years, Professor Emeritus of Economics and Statistics at the University of Michigan and Visiting Professor at the Centre for Economic Research and Graduate Education, Charles University, Prague.
 Photograph courtesy of J. Kmenta.

 John LAKER AO (BEc Hons ’72).